 A decent rule of thumb is to raise your speed by 0.5 mph every other time you exercise and increase your run duration by one minute at the same time.
-Running at a speed of more than four miles per hour is not advised.
+Running at more than four miles per hour is not advised.
 When running, you should constantly keep your form in mind.

-Running properly can help you avoid being hurt while you’re on the trail.
+Running properly can help you avoid being hurt while on the trail.
 When utilized correctly, the treadmill may be a very effective tool for losing weight.
 Remember to gradually increase your pace to prevent harm and make progress safely and effectively.

 Is running on a treadmill for 20 minutes enough?